25 Summer Programs in Georgia for High Schoolers in 2025

 Cost: Free

 The goal of this program is to give students a sense of what college life is really like, so that they will be prepared academically, socially, personally, and professionally when they eventually arrive on campus.
-Oxford family members will teach courses in political science, chemistry, and English, and there will also be workshops on the college process and college readiness.
+Oxford faculty members will teach courses in political science, chemistry, and English, and there will also be workshops on the college process and college readiness.
 During down time, campers will participate in a range of games and field trips, before going to sleep in an Oxford residence hall.

 Note that this program is only available to rising 10th and 11th grade students from the Newton County School System or the Putnam County Charter School System–30 students from each system will be accepted.